Netherlands 2023 "Prehistoric animals (II)"

 The research of these skulls was published by Dr. Paul Cornelis Hendrikus Albers from the Naturalis Museum, later in the same year.

-Thousands of fossil remains of the marine reptile Nothosaurus marchicus have been found in the quarries at Winterswijk, which enabled the making of models closely resembling reality.
+Thousands of fossil remains of the marine reptile Nothosaurus marchicus have been found in the quarries at Winterswijk, which enabled making the models resemble reality closely.

 Complete articulated specimens are not known from the Winterswijk quarry, to date.
 However, in China and Switzerland, articulated specimens have been found.
 Unfortunately, these are not the same species, but the body plans are approximately the same.